f5devcentral/volterra-workshop-10x/docs/class2/module1/lab2/lab2.rst

 Assign your Service Policies to your HTTP LB
 ********************************************

 * Now you can assign your 2 SP to your HTTP LB.
-The one you prefer to make yrou test.
+The HTTP LB you prefer to make your test.
 * Don't forget the order

   * First : SP Geoloc